ilsegs/MMM-VESAR/README.md

   Make sure the format matches exactly as used on [vesar.no](https://vesar.no).

 - **Show or hide details:**
-  Toggle `displayDate`, and `displayNumberOfDays` to show what you prefer (e.g., only show "today", only show dates, etc.).
+  Use `displayDate` to show the next pickup date, and `displayNumberOfDays` to show the number of days until the next pickup ("today", "tomorrow", or "2 dager").
+  You can enable both, either, or neither, to control which information is shown.

+- **Format dates:**
+  The `useHumanFormat` option lets you choose between `"by_week"` (display as day of week, e.g. "Monday") and `"strict"` (display the raw date).
+  Use `dateFormat` to customize how the date is formatted (e.g. `"dddd Do MMM"` for "Monday 4th Aug").
+See [Moment.js format docs](https://momentjs.com/docs/#/displaying/format/) for details.

 - **Icons and waste types:**
+  Set `displayIcons` to show or hide waste type icons.
-  Set `displayIcons` and `displayWasteType` to hide or show icons and text labels.
+  Set `displayWasteType` to show or hide the waste type name as text.

 - **Exclude waste types:**
   Add types (e.g., `"Restavfall"`) to the `exclusions` array if you don't want them displayed.

+- **Show/hide header:**
+  Use `showHeader` to show or hide the header above the table.

+- **Styling:**
+  To adjust sizes or colors, edit `MMM-VESAR.css` in the module folder.

 - **Translation:**
   The module supports Norwegian and English out of the box.
 Set `language: "nb"` or `language: "en"` in your main MagicMirror `config.js` for your preferred language.

-- **Styling:**
-  To adjust sizes or colors, edit `MMM-VESAR.css` in the module folder.

 ## Advanced Modification